-Camilla advises on a wide range of complex and substantial disputes and her practice spans commercial, banking and competition litigation, arbitration and contentious regulatory investigations.
-She has acted for a number of major corporates, banks and other financial services institutions and the matters that she advises on often involve multiple jurisdictions.
+Camilla Sanger has wide experience of handling complex and substantial disputes which often span multiple jurisdictions.
+Her practice covers commercial, banking and competition litigation and contentious regulatory investigations, and she has acted for a number of major corporates, banks and other financial services institutions.

 Camilla is also involved in the firm’s Data Protection and Privacy hub and advises on all aspects of data protection and privacy, including in the context of global investigations or disputes.

 Camilla is recognised in the Who’s Who Legal Competition – Future Leaders publications and as a Next Generation Partner for Competition Litigation and Commercial Litigation in The Legal 500.
 She is the editor of The Class Actions Law Review and the author of numerous publications focusing on private enforcement including the EU chapters of the Private Competition Enforcement Review and the Global Competition Review.